Associate of Cosmetology: Management Degree Overview

 - Beauty industry retail manager

-Many associate's degree programs qualify students to sit for their state's licensing exam.
+Many cosmetology management associate's programs qualify students to sit for their state's licensing exam.
 According to the BLS, all cosmetologists and personal appearance workers, except shampooers, must possess licensure to work (www.bls.gov).
-To qualify for licensure, applicants must typically pass examinations and graduate from a state-approved cosmetology program.
+To qualify, applicants must pass examinations and graduate from a state-approved cosmetology program.
 Licensed cosmetologists may need to renew their status periodically.